riceroc/riceroc/README.md

 I'm a Cloud Engineer focusing on Golang, microservices and k8s.

-- 🔭 I’m currently working on all things cloud native
+- 🔭 I’m currently working on all things cloud native.
 - 🌱 I’m currently learning for eternity.

 ## 🙊Languages: